-If the Partial_group_modification feature is supported, the SCS/AS may send an HTTP PATCH message in order to cancel or add certain UE(s) within an active group.
+For a group of UEs, if the Partial_group_modification feature is supported, the SCS/AS may send an HTTP PATCH message in order to cancel or add certain UE(s) within an active group.
 The HTTP PATCH request targets the resource "Individual Monitoring Event Subscription" updates with the corresponding "excludedExternalIds" and/or "excludedMsisdns" attributes in the existing configuration for partial group cancellation, or updates with the corresponding "addedExternalIds" and/or "addedMsisdns" attributes in the existing configuration for partial group addition.